Honorary fellowships were conferred on the following people in the July and November ceremonies of 2014.

 He was also Regional Director of Public Health for the North West of England for 13 years and County Medical Officer for Cumbria from 2006.

-He was President of the Faculty of Public Health of the Royal College of Physicians of London, Glasgow and Edinburgh (2013-2016) and currently a Life Fellow and was President of the Epidemiology and Public Health Section of the Royal Society of Medicine (2014-2017), of which he is a Life Fellow.
+He was President of the Faculty of Public Health of the Royal College of Physicians of London, Glasgow and Edinburgh (2013-2016) and was President of the Epidemiology and Public Health Section of the Royal Society of Medicine (2014-2017), of which he is a Life Fellow.
 John is a Life Fellow of the Royal Society of the Arts, the Royal College of Psychiatrists and the Faculty of Sexual and Reproductive Health of the Royal College of Obstetricians and Gynaecologists.

 In 2016, he was made a Yeoman of the Worshipful Society of Apothecaries and in 2017 was honoured as a Freeman of the City of London.
 John is Senior Consultant Adviser to the World Health Organisation European Healthy Cities Network, of which he was one of the founders in 1986.
 In recent years John has been working as an independent consultant and author of books, scientific articles and Op-eds in the mainstream media.
 This has included advising on the public health response to the Grenfell Tower tragedy.